 Electric water heaters may not pose a CO or gas leak hazard, but they can have safety issues of their own.
 More often than not, it comes down to installation.

 Some contractors don’t use the right size wire or breaker for the water heater.

-When they don't, the water heater is more likely to trip the breaker.
-In some cases, it's also prone to blowing the breaker or a fuse.
-It's important to ensure that the wire and breaker size are the same as what the unit manufacturer specified.
+When they don’t, the water heater is more likely to trip the breaker.
+In some cases, it’s also prone to blowing the breaker or a fuse.
+It’s important to ensure that the wire and breaker size is the same as what the unit manufacturer specified.

 Water heater leak prevention

 Other water heater issues may not put you in any immediate danger, but they sure can cause damage to your home!
 We’re talking, of course, about leaks.

 Is the pressure release valve piped outside?

 It should be.
 Otherwise, you could experience a pretty nasty leak.